 I know how difficult it can be to find the right forms and to understand exactly what the state expects of you and when.
 My mission for this site is to make it as easy as possible for you to know and follow your state’s homeschool law.

 About This Site

 I have read through the homeschool law for your state, digested it’s contents, and written it for you in a way that is easy to understand.
 I also linked to any and all required forms and information specific to your state that are available online.
 Additionally, I have created templates for you to copy, paste, fill in, and print.
-My hope is that this site will make understanding and following your state’s homeschool law easy for you to do year after year.
+My hope is that this site will make it easy for you to homeschool legally year after year.